EtiennePerot/kozo/README.md

 Once your `Channel` subclass is properly defined, you can create your `Transport` subclass.
 A `Transport` subclass **must** implement the following methods:

 * `accept(self)`: This will be called on the Node offering the Transport once it is ready to accept connections on this Transport.
 The method should block until a connection is made to this Transport.
 It should then perform authentication and set up an encryption key for communication.
 Then, the method should return a `Channel` object corresponding to the connection that was just made.
+Note that this method may be called multiple times in parallel.
+Each successful execution of this function should correspond to exactly one connection made.
 * `connect(self, otherTransport)`: Should attempt to connect to `otherTransport`, perform authentication and set up encryption, and then return a `Channel` object on success, or `None` on failure.

 Additionally, a `Transport` subclass **may** override the following methods: